 4 mechanism and the genetics of Teaching using chalk and board; Oral discussion sessions in the class.
 Powerpoint presentations may be used for explaining certain topics. internal assessment.
-Oral questions will be asked in the 5 1 Assignments given to the students followed by discussions in the Class tests will be conducted for
+Oral questions will be asked in the 5 the different tropic and nastic Teaching using chalk and board; Assignments given to the students followed by discussions in the class; Appropriate videos to supplement the theoretical concepts.
+Class tests will be conducted for